SSWConsulting/SSW.People.Profiles/Gert-Marx/Gert-Marx.md

 ---
-id: "456ebf0e-fb42-ea11-967a-00155d012cc0"
+id: "46fc7360-fdae-ec11-983f-0022481856af"

 qualifications: ""

-quote: "Working together to provide solutions to problems proactively every day, for our clients and internally"
+quote: "In some ways, programming is like painting.
+You start with a blank canvas and certain basic raw materials.
+You use a combination of science, art, and craft to determine what to do with them."
-quoteAuthor: "Anonymous"
+quoteAuthor: "Andrew Hunt"
 ---

 [Editing your profile]: https://github.com/SSWConsulting/People/wiki/3.-Editing-your-profile